 Lieberman, Saul.
 “The Martyrs of Caesarea,” Annuaire de l'Institut de Philologie et d'Histoire Orientales et Slaves 7 (1939–44): 395–446

-Lieberman’s description of the religious edicts that affected the Jews in Eretz Israel after the Bar Kokhba Revolt is based on a philological analysis of Talmudic sources and Christian sources that deal with the religious persecution of the Christians in the early fourth century.
+This is Lieberman’s description of the religious edicts that affected the Jews in Eretz Israel after the Bar Kokhba Revolt.
+It is based on a philological analysis of Talmudic sources and Christian sources that deal with the religious persecution of the Christians in the early fourth century.
 The author revised his article using additional sources, see Lieberman 1975.

 Lieberman, Saul.
 “Persecution of Jewish Religion.”
 In Salo Baron Jubilee Volume, For his Eightieth Birthday, edited by Hyman, Arthur, 214–234.
 New York: American Accademy for Jewish Studies, 1975 (in Hebrew).